byl484/telegram-bot-url-changer/README.md

-# TgBotSpotifyUrlChanger
+# telegram-bot-url-changer

-A small Telegram bot that allows authorized Telegram users to update a Spotify link used by TBD.
+A small application that uses the Telegram Bot API to allow authorized users to update a configured Spotify link.

 ## Features

-- Accepts Spotify links through Telegram
+- Accepts Spotify links through Telegram Bot API
 - Restricts access to specific Telegram user IDs
 - Validates submitted Spotify URLs
 - Updates the configured URL to TBD